urbanvikingr/content/content/reference/api/simple-api/mutations/generated-mutations.md

 alias: ol0yuoz6go
 path: /docs/reference/simple-api/mutations
 layout: REFERENCE
-description: Use mutations to modify data.
-Mutations in the GraphQL schema of your project are derived from types and relations that you defined.
+description: A GraphQL mutation is used to modify data at a GraphQL endpoint.
 simple_relay_twin: vah0igucil
 tags:
   - simple-api
   - mutations
 related:
   further:
-    - wooghee1za
-    - fasie2rahv
-    - cahkav7nei
   more:
-    - dah6aifoce
 ---

 # Mutations

-With a *mutation* you can modify the data of your project.
-Similar to queries, all mutations are automatically generated.
-Explore them by using the [playground](!alias-oe1ier4iej) inside your project.
+A *GraphQL mutation* is used to modify data at a GraphQL [endpoint](!alias-yahph3foch#project-endpoints).
 This is an example mutation:

 ```graphql
 ---